 How Much Can I Afford to Pay Each Month?

 Lenders typically tell people they can afford to devote 28 percent of their monthly gross income to the combination of their mortgage, property taxes, and homeowner’s insurance.
-When you include other debts, such as credit card balances, student loans, and vehicles loans, they want all of those monthly payments plus housing to total no more than 36 to 40 percent of your monthly gross income, depending on the lender.
+When you include other debts, such as credit card balances, student loans, and vehicle loans, they want all of those monthly payments plus housing to total no more than 36 to 40 percent of your monthly gross income, depending on the lender.

 Basing housing costs on one income is especially important for young two-income couples that want to have kids one day and also want the freedom to have one person step out of the paid workforce while raising those kids.
 But it’s important for others as well.
 Buying a house that requires two incomes is risky.
 What happens if one person loses their job?